prime31/zig-flecs/README.md

     std.debug.print("comps: {any}\n", .{comps});
 }

-// iterate with a function called for each entity that has the component.
+// iterate with a function called for each entity that mathces the filter.
 The same rules apply as above for the struct passed in. filter.each(eachFilter);

 fn eachFilter(e: struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy }) void {